patcg-individual-drafts/ipa/details/encryption.md

 Formally, this HTTPS only applies to those places where specifying interoperability requirements are specified, which is:

-* Between a record collector and the helper party network.
+* Between a report collector and the helper party network.

 * Between helpers in a helper party network.